erics273/bootstrap_4_guide/README.md

 - `lg` (Desktops) - **Active when the viewport width is >= 992px**
 - `xl` (Large Desktops) - **Active when the viewport width is >= 1200px**

-> You will rely on breakpoints to control the behavior of **Containers** and the **Grid System** to ensure that your content looks good no matter what screen size it is prensent on.
+> You will rely on breakpoints to control the behavior of **Containers** and the **Grid System** to ensure that your content looks good no matter what screen size it is present on.

 ## Bootstrap Containers
 Containers are layout elements in Bootstrap.
 Containers are used to group together elements as well as provide some default padding and margin.
 Containers are responsive to screen size as well

-**The two commonly used container classes provided by bootstrap are `.container` and `.container-fluid`**
+**The two commonly used container classes provided by Bootstrap are `.container` and `.container-fluid`**

 ```HTML
   <!-- The most common containers (.container and .container-fluid) -->